curveball/next-a12n/README.md

 ![screenshot of Edit OAuth2 Client page in a12n-server](./docs/img/add-oauth-client.png)

 Select "authorization_code" and "refresh_token" as  grant types.

-  For valid redirect_urls make sure it includes: `http://localhost:3000/api/auth/callback/a12n-server`
+For valid redirect_urls make sure you entered: `http://localhost:3000/api/auth/callback/a12n-server`

 3. Click "Add"